A complete guide to the project management career path to help you land your first PM role.

-Yes there are lots of different types roles out there with similar skill sets!
-A Producer is very similar to a Project Manager, but the term is more common in production based projects (for example, above the line brand communications like videos, ads and social content).
+Yes, there are lots of different types of roles out there with similar skill sets!
+A Producer is very similar to a Project Manager, but the term is more common in production-based projects (for example, above the line brand communications like videos, ads, and social content).

 Factors That Impact How Much Project Managers Make

 It’s not a cop-out, but it really does depend on a number of factors.
 There’s a great and extensive DPM salary guide on this very site.
 The guide outlines the results of three years of surveys on how much Digital Project Managers make and gives average results across the USA, UK, and Canada.